-Thanks to the knowledge of Steve from the Northern Beach Bikers, I now know the way into Balmain for serious coffee time.
+Around Victoria Rd and Anzac bridge, the roads are monsters and the cycleways more complex than they were in 2019.
 The run up past the hospital is quite steep but the roads are not busy at all.

 If you want to go to the ferry wharfs, I have mapped out a way to get there that incurs less hill climbing.
 I would recommend that you understand the Ferry times for both wharfs and where they will take you before you head downhill to the wharfs.
 Both go to Circular Quay, Balmain East services Milsons Point and Balmain wharf services the Cockatoo Island wharfs.
 You can do some really cool bike loops of the harbour once you hop on a ferry.

 Riding Your eBike in Northern Balmain and Drummoyne East